opencontainers/tob/proposals/distribution.md

 This proposal covers the distribution API spec, and while it does not cover the code for the docker-registry, that implementation is considered the reference implementation.
 There are other implementations of this protocol, not all are open-source though (Google gcr.io, Amazon ECR, CoreOS Quay, Gitlab registry, JFrog Artifactory registry, Huawei Dockyard, etc).

-In the past when the topic of having an OCI specification around the distribution of container images, it was deferred as "let’s get the image format defined, mean while the industry will settle on a distribution standard".
+In the past when the topic of having an OCI specification around the distribution of container images was discussed, it was deferred as "let’s get the image format defined, meanwhile the industry will settle on a distribution standard".
 Fast forward, OCI image format is out and adopted, and the Registry v2 is the defacto standard.
 There is and will be use-cases for alternate methods and the future will likely hold creative ways to push, fetch and share container images, but right now this promotion serves to acknowledge by the OCI the current industry standard of distributing container images.

 There is polish that is needed e.g. broken links to storage-driver docs, as well as making sections more generic regarding the OCI descriptors and media-types, but on the whole this is a lateral move.